 Optic Atrophy from MS presents as a white, pale nerve

-Left: Swollen optic nerve indicate a very serious condition.
+Left: Swollen optic nerve indicates a very serious condition.

 Optic Disk Drusen